AgonConsole8/agon-docs/docs/FAQ.md

 ## I'd like to start C/C++ programming for the Agon platform - where might I start?

-Assuming you already know some C/C++, start downloading the best [C/C++ cross-development toolchain](https://github.com/pcawte/AgDev) there currently is, and look at some online examples from tools/games.
+Assuming you already know some C/C++, we recommend downloading and using [agondev](https://github.com/AgonConsole8/agondev) as it is the best cross-development toolchain available for the Agon platform.
+This is a comparatively new toolchain and is still in active development.

+Another option is the [AgDev](https://github.com/pcawte/AgDev), which is an extension of the CEDev toolchain originally written to allow programs to be written for the TI-85 Plus CE and TI-83 Premium CE calculators, which use the same eZ80 processor as the Agon.
+There are a number of example programs available in the AgDev repository.

+Agondev has a decent degree of compatibility with AgDev, but tends to be slightly more compliant with modern C and C++ standards.

 ## I'd like to start Forth programming for the Agon platform - where might I start?